-- 1.17 The Statement of Community Involvement and the Sustainable Community Strategy The LDF is a key mechanism for delivering parts of the South Cambridgeshire Sustainable Community Strategy (SCS), which sets out the overall strategic direction and long-term vision for the economic, social and environmental wellbeing of South Cambridgeshire that contributes to sustainable development in the UK as a whole.
+- 1.9 The Statement of Community Involvement and the Sustainable Community Strategy The LDF is a key mechanism for delivering parts of the South Cambridgeshire Sustainable Community Strategy (SCS), which sets out the overall strategic direction and long-term vision for the economic, social and environmental well-being of South Cambridgeshire that contributes to sustainable development in the UK as a whole.
 It tells the 'story of the place' the distinctive vision and ambition of South Cambridgeshire.
 This Strategy is the result of partnership working between the public, private and voluntary and community organisations that make up the district's Local Strategic Partnership (LSP).
-The LSP produced the current Sustainable Community Strategy, which has a vision and a set of objectives for the period up to 2025. - 1.18 The LDF and planning applications will be important in securing those parts of the Sustainable Community Strategy, that involve the use, or development of land and buildings. - 1.18 The Statement of Community Involvement and the Community Engagement Strategy As part of taking forward its vision to be a 'listening council', the Council has also recently prepared a Community Engagement Strategy, which outlines how the Council, working with its partners, will engage with the community on developing strategies for a wide range of issues and other initiatives for community development. - 1.19 The Council wants to ensure that the Community Engagement Strategy and the SCI are where possible in agreement with each other and enable the community to have a say in the delivery of the Council's services.
-Because the SCI specialises in planning matters it may not always be appropriate to follow the wider Engagement Strategy. - 1.20 The Statement of Community Involvement and the Cambridgeshire Compact The Council has signed up to the Cambridgeshire Compact with voluntary and community sector organisations.
+The LSP produced the current Sustainable Community Strategy, which has a vision and a set of objectives for the period up to 2025. - 1.10 The LDF and planning applications will be important in securing those parts of the Sustainable Community Strategy, that involve the use, or development of land and buildings. - 1.11 The Statement of Community Involvement and the Community Engagement Strategy As part of taking forward its vision to be a 'listening council', the Council has also recently prepared a Community Engagement Strategy, which outlines how the Council, working with its partners, will

+- engage with the community on developing strategies for a wide range of issues and other initiatives for community development. - 1.12 The Council wants to ensure that the Community Engagement Strategy and the SCI are where possible in agreement with each other and enable the community to have a say in the delivery of the Council's services.
+Because the SCI specialises in planning matters, which have to be decided in a timely manner as they directly affect how, people may use their land and buildings it may not always be appropriate to follow the wider Engagement Strategy. - 1.13 The Statement of Community Involvement and the Cambridgeshire Compact The Council has signed up to the Cambridgeshire Compact with voluntary and community sector organisations.
 This document is important in achieving effective engagement with the voluntary and community sectors and underpins partnership working and consultation with these groups.
 Promoting an effective working relationship with voluntary and community organisations is important as they help to give a voice to local people to enable them to contribute to community life.
-They also have a vital role to play in reaching parts of the community that tend not to get involved in the work of the Council. - 1.21 The SCI will play a key role in ensuring that the aims of the Cambridgeshire Compact are met.
+They also have a vital role to play in reaching parts of the community that tend not to get involved in the work of the Council. - 1.14 The SCI will play a key role in ensuring that the aims of the Cambridgeshire Compact are met.
 However the Compact proposes that all consultations with voluntary groups should be for a minimum of 12 weeks wherever possible.

-The guidance and regulations directing how planning consultations are carried out for both planning policy documents and planning applications do specify shorter consultation periods and the SCI will have primarily to conform to these rules.
+The guidance and regulations directing how planning consultations are carried out for both planning policy documents and planning applications do specify shorter consultation periods and the SCI will have to conform to these rules.